South Coast Railway zone: Network

-The zone covers the state of Andhra Pradesh and parts of Telangana, Tamil Nadu and Karnataka.
+The zone covers the state of Andhra Pradesh and parts of Karnataka, Telangana, Tamil Nadu.

 Route Length

-The 1106 route km of the present Waltair division is proposed to be distributed between East Coast Railway – Rayagada division (541 km), Khurda division (115 km) and Visakhapatnam division (450 km).
-With the proposed jurisdictions, SCoR will have division-wise route km and Running track km as: Vijayawada 956 and 1654 respectively, Guntakal 1,452 and 2,145, Guntur 630 and 661 and Visakhapatnam 450 and 810 respectively.
+The 1106 route km of the present Waltair division is distributed between East Coast Railway – Rayagada division (541 km), Khurda division (115 km) and Visakhapatnam division (460 km).
+SCoR's division-wise route km and running track km is as follows: Vijayawada – 1,111 and 2,409 respectively, Guntakal – 1,346 and 2,183, Guntur – 613 and 883 and Visakhapatnam – 450 and 979 respectively.

 Jurisdiction of Visakhapatnam Division

 The following sections remain under Visakhapatnam railway division after carving out Rayagada railway division from Waltair railway division.